-Larkin High School-Visual and Performing Arts Magnet Academy
+Larkin High School-Visual and Performing Arts Academy

-Larkin High School hosts the Visual and Performing Arts Magnet Academy, which has been named a Grammy Signature School for Music Education.
+Larkin High School hosts the Visual and Performing Arts Magnet Academy (a Magnet Schools of America Nationally Certified Program (2022), which has been named a Grammy Signature School for Music Education.
 Students with talent and special interests in dance, music, visual art, or drama flourish in this program.
 While the program concentrates on the arts, it centers on educating the whole student.
 Students apply for selection into this four-year college preparatory program in the focus areas of dance, drama, visual art, and music.